code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_navsto.md

 Set the strategy to solve the Navier-Stokes system when a monolithic coupling is used
 -------------------

 When a *monolithic* velocity-pressure is set, the linear system to solve is a _saddle-point_ problem.
 This class of linear systems needs specific choices of preconditioner/solver.
+The default settings is not always the optimal choice in terms of efficiency.
 Some examples of settings involving differents strategies of resolution are presented hereafter.

 ### Augmented Lagrangian Uzawa algorithm (ALU)

 Here is another example settings a strategy to solve a saddle-point problem arising from a Navier-Stokes equation with a monolithic velocity-pressure coupling.
-One assumes that the library is an installed dependency (see the installation guide for more details).
+One assumes that the external libraries have been installed and have been configured with code_saturne (see the installation guide for more details).

 \snippet cs_user_parameters-cdo-navsto.c param_cdo_navsto_sles_alu